 Jamie Corti joined the UCF coaching staff in June 2013 after a season as an assistant coach at VCU.
-Corti spent the 2011 campaign as an assistant at her alma mater UNC Greensboro before returning to VCU.
+Corti spent 2011-12 as an assistant coach at her alma mater UNC Greensboro before returning to VCU.

 In her first season with the Knights, Corti helped guide UCF to a school-record unbeaten streak (18 matches), an NSCAA national standing through much of the year and the program's first undefeated conference season since 1999.
 In addition, UCF made history as the first program to win an American Athletic Conference Championship.